lenatr99/RNAseq_dicty/README.md

 python ts_04_DE_network_analysis.py # Visualize the network
 ```

 Like in the pairwise analysis, use ChatGPT or another tool to generate the common functions of the gene sets in the communities.
 The template for this is saved in the `communities_desc_template.json` file.
 Save the output in the `communities_desc.json` file.
+The tool used in our case was [ChatGPT, version 4](https://openai.com/index/gpt-4/).

 ----------------